The Blacklist: Plot

-With a few exceptions, each episode features one of the global criminals, and Raymond Reddington assists the task force in hunting down and capturing them.
+With a few exceptions, an episode features one of the global criminals whom Raymond Reddington assists the task force in hunting down and capturing.
 In every such episode, the rank and name or alias of the featured criminal on Red's blacklist are displayed at the close of the opening sequence.
 Otherwise, only the episode name is shown.
-The action takes place primarily in present-day Washington D.C., other locations around the world are featured occasionally.
+The action takes place primarily in present-day Washington, D.C., although other locations around the world are featured occasionally.